J4LP/newauth/docs/source/plugins.rst

 ::

-    python manage.py ldap import_users
+    python manage.py ldap import_users [--user_id $USER_ID]

 This command will import all users in `SYNC_LDAP_MEMBERDN`.
 We recommend making a backup of your LDAP server before though.
+If you include add `--user_id` it will only import this user.